IAEA-NDS/exfor-parserpy/README.md

 The parser was designed to enable the conversion back from a nested dictionary to an EXFOR file.
-This conversion is not perfect at the moment (e.g., it ignores the `last updated` field in the head line of the ENTRY, or does not set counter variables on the `COMMON` head line, but apart from that works already pretty well.
+This conversion is not perfect at the moment, e.g., it ignores the `last updated` field in the head line of the ENTRY and does not set counter variables in the `COMMON` head line, but apart from that works already pretty well.

 ## Philosophy of the parser